Fog: As a water source

 Redwood forests in California receive approximately 30–40% of their moisture from coastal fog by way of fog drip.
 Change in climate patterns could result in relative drought in these areas.
-Some animals, including insects, depend on wet fog as a principal source of water, particularly in otherwise desert climes, as along many African coastal areas.
+Along the coast of California, fog is the only source of water for plants and animals for up to 7 months of the year.
+Some animals, including insects, depend on wet fog as a principal source of water, particularly in otherwise arid climates like in many African coastal areas.
 Some coastal communities use fog nets to extract moisture from the atmosphere where groundwater pumping and rainwater collection are insufficient.
-Fog can be of different type according to climatic conditions.

 Artificial fog

 Artificial fog is man-made fog that is usually created by vaporizing a water- and glycol- or glycerine-based fluid.
-The fluid is injected into a heated metal block, and evaporates quickly.
+The fluid is injected into a heated metal block which evaporates quickly.
 The resulting pressure forces the vapor out of a vent.
 Upon coming into contact with cool outside air, the vapor condenses in microscopic droplets and appears as fog.
-Such fog machines are primarily used for entertainment applications.
+Such fog machines are commonly used for entertainment applications.

 Historical references

 The presence of fog has often played a key role in historical events, such as strategic battles.
-One example is the Battle of Long Island (27 August 1776), when American general George Washington and his command were able to evade imminent capture by the British Army, using fog to conceal their escape.
+One example is the 1776 Battle of Long Island when American General George Washington and his command were able to evade imminent capture by the British Army, using fog to conceal their escape.
 Another example is D-Day (6 June 1944) during World War II, when the Allies landed on the beaches of Normandy, France during fog conditions.
 Both positive and negative results were reported from both sides during that battle, due to impaired visibility.